How Do Cannabinoid Receptors Work to Get You Better?

 There are many kinds of receptors throughout the human body, which each allow for specific kinds of molecules to act upon us.
 For example, opioid receptors are what allow drugs like morphine and hydrocodone to alleviate pain.

-CB1 receptors are located throughout the central nervous system, though mostly concentrated in the brain (specifically the cerebral cortex, amygdala, cerebellum, globus pallidus, substantia nigra and thalamus) but can also be found in peripheral tissues such as the heart, lungs, gut, adrenal glands and reproductive organs.
+CB1 receptors appear throughout the central nervous system, though mostly concentrated in the brain.
+(They specifically appear in the cerebral cortex, amygdala, cerebellum, globus pallidus, substantia nigra and thalamus) but can also be found in peripheral tissue of the heart, lungs, gut, adrenal glands and reproductive organs.

 CB1 receptors are what interact with the THC (tetrahydrocannabinol) within cannabis, the plant’s psychoactive ingredient.
 CB1 receptors allow people to get high off of the THC in cannabis.
-Without them, experiences of euphoria would not be associated with cannabis.
+Without them, cannabis wouldn’t create experiences of euphoria.

-CB 2 receptors, however, are primarily located in the body’s immune cells and therefore have slightly different functions than CB1 receptors.
-While CB2 receptors are also found in the brain, they are concentrated in the microglia, a type of active immune defense cell that operates as the body’s first line defense.
+CB2 receptors, however, are primarily located in the body’s immune cells and therefore have slightly different function than CB1 receptors.
+While CB2 receptors also appear in the brain, they mostly appear in the microglia, a type of active immune defense cell that operates as the body’s first line of defense.

 Instead, they’re the active location of cannabis’s immune-boosting properties.
 The ways in which cannabis can affect cancer, for instance, occur thanks to how the CB2 receptors receive and interpret the active ingredients within the plant.

-CB2s are also the cause of the ant-inflammatory effects, thanks again to their pharmacological location on white blood cells.
-Specifically, CB2 are located on killer cells and B-cells.
-Killer cells are aptly named; they’re the body’s first defense against cells that have been infected by viruses.
+CB2s are also the cause of the anti-inflammatory effects, thanks again to their location on white blood cells.
+Specifically, CB2s appear on killer cells and B-cells.
+Killer cells have apt names; they’re the body’s first defense against cells carrying viral infection.
 B cells, on the other hand, are lymphocytes.
-They fight off infections by secreting antibodies or attaching to disease-causing cells (called antigens) and causing them to die.
+They fight off infections by secreting antibodies or attaching to disease-causing cells (called antigens) and killing them.

-CB1 and CB2 receptors are more different than alike, with 44 percent uniformity, but so far science hasn’t been able to distinguish very well between them.
+Each CB1 and CB2 receptor is more different than alike, with 44 percent uniformity, but so far science hasn’t been able to distinguish very well between them.
 That’s mostly a product of their relatively recent discovery.

 The endocannabinoid system itself wasn’t discovered until the 1980s, and the specific CB receptors weren’t cloned for another decade.
-At first, all cannabinoids were thought to interact strictly through CB1 receptors, until the discovery of CB2 and its subsequent cloning in the mid 1990s.
+At first, scientists believed all cannabinoids interacted strictly through the CB1 receptor.
+This was the belief until CB2’s discovery and its subsequent cloning in the mid 1990s.

-Since then, the science has been teeming with theories and possible lines of research to discover more about these two receptors.
+Since then, science has been teeming with theories and possible lines of research to discover more about each receptor.
 Some scientists have even posited that there may be more kinds of cannabinoid receptors in the human body, and that in the future we will recognize subtypes of these receptors.